nkduyenpham/nkduyenpham/README.md

 **` A Developer/Creator `**

-I'm a front-end developer with a strong passion for back-end development.
+I'm a passionate back-end developer with experience in front-end.
 My goal is to use coding to solve real-world problems.
 I approach projects with meticulous planning and dedication, from initial ideation to the finishing touches that make my work stand out.
 My GitHub profile is where I share my journey to becoming a full-stack developer.
 Together, let's explore the world of software development one project at a time.

 ---